-The Problem-based Initiatives for Powerful Engagement and Learning In Naval Engineering and Science (PIPELINES) is a collaborative project of the University of California Santa Barbara (UCSB) and the three Naval Commands at Port Hueneme:
+The Problem-based Initiatives for Powerful Engagement and Learning In Naval Engineering and Science (PIPELINES) is a collaborative project of the University of California Santa Barbara (UCSB) and the three Naval Commands at Port Hueneme and Point Mugu:

 PIPELINES participants are engineering and science undergraduates, who work in teams on real-world Naval engineering and science design projects, under the guidance of Navy engineers and UCSB graduate student mentors.
 Student teams compete in designing the most innovative and effective designs within an eight-week time frame.
 The program culminates with a technical presentation and contest for a review panel composed of Faculty (UCSB, Community Colleges) and Port Hueneme engineers at the three Naval Commands.
 Military veterans are strongly encouraged to apply.

-During the week, student teams work at the three Naval Commands laboratories in Port Hueneme.
+During the week, student teams work at the three Naval Commands laboratories in Port Hueneme or Point Mugu.
 The Applied Innovation and Creativity Course, seminars, and skill development workshops are offered on Fridays at UCSB.
-Transportation is provided.
+Transportation is faciliated.

 PIPELINES is supported by the Office of Naval Research (ONR).

 Program Activities & Career Exploration

-- Network with University scientists and Navy Professional
+- Network with University scientists and Navy Professionals

 - Explore civilian STEM careers in the Navy